 - As a supplement to your primary offering.

 But, if you’re trying to build a sustainable business model entirely from dropshipping you’re going about things the wrong way.
 Plus, dropshipping through Google Shopping is not a very good get rich quick scheme.
-If that is what you’re going for, you’ll have better luck with Facebook ads (although I don’t recommend it Facebook ads either in 2020).
+If that is what you’re going for, you’ll have better luck with Facebook ads (although I don’t recommend Facebook ads in 2021 either).